Everest Three High Passes Trek

 Why should I book my Everest Three High Passes Trek with your company?

 Although Nepal Spirit Adventure provides services like any other trekking company in Nepal, there still are a few things that make us stand out in the crowd.
 Highly dedicated to perfection and superior service, we offer years of experience to plan an outstanding adventure trip for you.
 Our partnership with local people will help you explore those areas, cultures, and traditions in the Khumbu region that have seldom been explored before.
 We cater to every possible need of yours, during your stay in Nepal, be it food, accommodation, varied destination, or communication needs.
-If our standard packages do meet your requirements, we offer an option to fully customize the trip to meet the needs and requirements of each individual traveler.
+If our standard packages meet your requirements, we offer an option to fully customize the trip to meet the needs and requirements of each traveler.
 Our best packages are available at the most competitive rates in the market.

 • Nepal Tourism Board (NTB)